-Microsoft just announced Windows 11, and a lot of PC builders are being tripped up by an odd system requirement: TPM 2.0.
+Microsoft just released Windows 11, and a lot of PC builders are tripped up by an odd system requirement: TPM 2.0.
 A TPM, or Trust Platform Module, is a dedicated processor that handles hardware-level encryption.
 It’s the device that allows you to use biometrics to log in to Windows and encrypt data on your device.

 A TPM is a chip that lives on your computer’s motherboard.
 It’s a dedicated processor that handles encryption, holding part of the secret key you need to decrypt data on your device and access services.
 In the case of the upcoming Windows 11, the TPM can store things like your biometric data for Windows Hello and part of the encryption key for BitLocker.

 That’s not the only purpose of a TPM, though.
 It can store any part of a secret you need for decryption, regardless if that’s a password, certificate, or encryption key.
 Furthermore, the TPM stores this information on actual hardware, not through software.
 That means software attacks can’t expose the secrets you have stored on the TPM.